 Only show these results:

-Set up local webhook testing for the Nylas Python SDK
+🚀 Local webhook testing for the v3 Python SDK is coming soon.

-Nylas SDKs support local webhook testing.
-When you implement this feature, the SDKs create a tunnel connection to a websocket server and register it as a webhook callback to your Nylas account.
+The SDKs for Nylas v2 support local webhook testing.
+When you test your webhooks locally, the SDK creates a tunnel connection to a websocket server and registers it to your Nylas account as a webhook callback.

 What you'll learn